-Recently I received a email from a reader regarding a topic I get asked a lot about: the progression of anxiety recovery.
+Recently I received an email from a reader regarding a topic I get asked a lot about: the progression of anxiety recovery.

 I wanted to ask you how long it took to recovery from your anxiety.
 Just when I think I am doing well and making progress, the next week I will feel like I have gone backward again and really struggle with symptoms.
 I feel like there is no “reward” for all the hard work I am doing.
 It’s very frustrating and I feel like I am never going to get through this.

-First of all, I want to say that what you have described is very normal throughout the course of anxiety recovery.
+First of all, I want to say that what you have described is very normal to experience throughout the course of anxiety recovery.

 You have to remember that for those of us with anxiety, its not just about changing the things we do or the things we think or the ways we react.
 In a sense, and only in a sense, we have to change who we are.
 We have to change how we perceive ourselves and the world around us.
 We have to move from “victim” to “strong capable person who can handle anything.”
 That is kind of a huge thing.
-We are very sensitive, stressed out people whose brains are on overload, and from that very frazzled mental state, we have to try to dig deep and “master” calm.
-Its not easy, is it?
+We are very sensitive, stressed out people whose brains are on overload, and from that frazzled mental state, we have to try to dig deep and “master” how to stay calm, keep our thoughts grounded, and not over-react.
+It’s not easy, is it?

 For most of us, calm is a skill that must be learned.

 Remember its not just YOU trying to sort all this out…your brain is trying to sort it out too.
-Its trying to make new connections and piece together when it should respond with adrenaline and when it shouldn’t.
-Its learning, just as you are learning, a whole new way to live and react to life.
-And even though you are in the overworked, overly sensitized state you are in, you have to remember that you are the teacher as well as the student.
-You don’t have the luxury of being down on yourself about your setbacks because your brain is hearing everything you think and it if you are down on your progress, it will respond accordingly and this can set you back.
+It’s trying to make new connections and piece together when it should respond with adrenaline and when it shouldn’t.
+It’s learning, just as you are learning, a whole new way to live and react to life.
+Even though you are in the overworked, overly sensitized state you are in, you have to remember that you are the teacher as well as the student.
+You don’t have the luxury of being down on yourself about your setbacks because your brain is hearing everything you think and if you are down on your progress, it will respond accordingly with more anxiety producing, mental exhaustion creating adrenaline.
+It WILL set you back if your thoughts keep reenforcing the idea your brain already has: that your world is unsafe and that you are incapable of handling it on your “normal”, lower adrenaline settings.

 You have to remember that you and your brain are in this together and when you have a bad day, your brain needs to hear you thinking positively saying “That’s okay.
 It will get better.
 This is a normal part of recovery!
 I can handle this.”
 Otherwise it is going to hear your frustration, and it will interpret it as your lack of ability to cope with these “radical new changes” it is trying to learn and this will contribute to anxiety symptoms.